jdaw1/placemat/Documentation/introduction_first_placemat.md

 If the tasting is being arranged via a wine bulletin board, upload the PDF to the web, and post in an appropriate thread a link labelled something like &ldquo;Current draft of the placemats&rdquo;.
 Allow some time for comments and corrections and changes.
 Update as appropriate.

+Print.
-Print, of course using toner not ink as wet causes ink to smudge.
+(Use toner not ink as wet causes ink to smudge.
+It has been reported that, on a Xerox or HP printer, the mats don&rsquo;t print properly with the &ldquo;Save ink/toner&ldquo; option.
+Y&#7437;&#7437;&#7456;.)

 Enjoy the tasting.